cheekiang/uwb_localization/README.md

 #####min_anchor(default: 3)
 The mininum number of anchors the system must find before performing trilateration between anchors.
-Increase this if you want to improve the accuracy in the expense of computational cost.
+Increase this if you want to improve the accuracy at the expense of computational cost.

 #####min_range(default: 0.5)
 The minimum probable distance from an anchor to a tag to prevent false reading.
 For example, if your anchor is hanging 1 m away from